luzmdiaz2013/Project-4-Proposal/README.md

 User 2: users will be able to learn about Dr.Hernandez and be able to contact her directly.

+## What does MVP look like?
+MVP is a functional website similar to my previous project with primary user Dr.Hernandez ability to add, update and delete articles in a database (CRUD)

+## Beyond MVP look like?
+Messaging - sockets io, web sockets
+Auth for multiple users

 ## Wireframe

 - see attached